Collective investment schemes

 View FSA Final Notice - Habib Bank AG Zurich, 15 May 2012

 View FSA Final Notice - Syed Itrat Hussain, 15 May 2012

 Final communiqué - Meeting of G20 finance ministers and central bank governors

-The G20 finance ministers and central bank governors have issued a final communiqué following their meeting in Washington DC.
+On 19 April 2012, the G20 finance ministers and central bank governors issued a final communiqué following their meeting in Washington DC.

-The communiqué looks ahead to the G20 leaders’ summit which will be held in Los Cabos, Mexico on 18 and 19 June 2012 and the work scheduled to be finalised for that summit.
+The communiqué looked ahead to the G20 leaders’ summit which will be held in Los Cabos, Mexico on 18 and 19 June 2012 and the work scheduled to be finalised for that summit.

 In the communiqué G20 finance ministers and central bank governors:

 - Reaffirmed their commitment to common global standards by pursuing the financial regulatory reform agenda.

 - Welcomed the Financial Stability Board (FSB) progress report on strengthening the oversight and regulation of the shadow banking system.

 - Supported the work coordinated by the FSB to provide safeguards supportive of a global framework for central counterparties (CCPs) as an important element in achieving the agreed over-the-counter (OTC) derivatives reforms, so that authorities can make informed decisions on the standards and requirements of CCPs to meet by end 2012 their commitment that all standardised OTC derivatives be centrally cleared in CCPs with the appropriate safeguards.